How can you help your breech baby turn head down?

 Specific activities to try:

-- Forward-Leaning Inversion with a slight Pelvic Tilt several times a day for 30 seconds
+- Forward-Leaning Inversion five-seven times a day for 30 seconds each

 - Stand on your head in a swimming pool (deep enough to cover your belly)